MaterializeInc/terraform-aws-materialize/docs/header.md

 ## Disk Support for Materialize

-This module supports configuring disk supprot for Materialize using NVMe instance storage and OpenEBS and lgalloc.
+This module supports configuring disk support for Materialize using NVMe instance storage and OpenEBS and lgalloc.

 When using disk support, you need to use instance types from the `r7gd` or `r6gd` family or other instance types with NVMe instance storage.